bobwithanx/jessicasmarquis.com/content/post/2018-10-21-boa-letter-markup.md

 type: post
 title: BOA letter markup
 date: '2018-10-21T06:00:00-07:00'
-tags: 'abortion, Christianity, justice'
+tags:
+  - Abortion
+  - Christianity
+  - justice

 ---
 Below is a letter from an Evangelical Christian BOA (birth-only advocate) nonprofit.
 What troubles me is not their position - they are transparent about their work as BOAs - but how they communicate it.
 This letter is replete with misleading information, polarizing wording, and sensational visuals, including fonts and graphics intended to evoke strong emotional reactions.

 What troubles me even more is there was a time I assumed this was how to present one's position.

 Since I once believed that, I have to conclude others have as well - and some still do.
 That is why I am marking up the letter below with factual information.
 My goal is twofold: